Russia, US hold working dinner to open Geneva talks

 The United States and other Western allies have pledged “severe costs” to Russia if it moves against Ukraine.

-“The question really now is whether President Putin will take the path of diplomacy and dialogue or seeks confrontation,” Blinken said.
+“The question really now is whether President Putin will take the path of diplomacy and dialogue or seeks confrontation,” Blinken said, suggesting that a Russian move deeper into Ukraine might run counter to Moscow’s interests in the long run.

+“If Russia commits renewed aggression against Ukraine, I think it’s a very fair prospect that NATO will reinforce its positions along its eastern flank, the countries that border Russia,” he told ABC.

+Russia was coming into the talks seeking a clearer understanding of the U.S. position, and cited signals from Washington that some of the Russian proposals can be discussed, Ryabkov said, according to state news agency Tass earlier Sunday.

 By KONSTANTIN MANENKOV and JAMEY KEATEN